hashicorp/setup-packer/README.md

 - To enable debug logging, create a secret named `ACTIONS_STEP_DEBUG` with the value `true`.
 See [here](https://docs.github.com/en/actions/reference/workflow-commands-for-github-actions#setting-a-debug-message) for more information.

+- If you want to use HCP Packer as central image repository, do not forget to add HCP Secrets under your repo settings.
+See [here](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md)

 ## Author Information

 This module is maintained by the contributors listed on [GitHub](https://github.com/hashicorp/packer-github-actions/graphs/contributors).